Brendan O’Connor inherits Marian Finucane slot on RTÉ Radio 1

 “I’m looking forward to developing an informative, sparky, original and unpredictable show.
 I want this to be robust and enjoyable radio, always questioning and always seeking insight.”

-Listenership figures for 2019 show that the slot had 341,000 listeners on a Saturday and 309,000 listeners on a Sunday, making it the third and ninth biggest radio show in Ireland respectively.
+Ms Finucane’s show had 341,000 listeners on a Saturday and 309,000 listeners on a Sunday, according to Joint National Listenership Research figures for 2019, making them the third and ninth biggest programme respectively on Irish radio.

+The late presenter was the biggest draw on Radio 1’s weekend schedule, which is unusually popular by radio industry standards.

+“Brendan is a talented broadcaster who will bring his own special skills to the role and I’m sure the large audience will welcome the new programme we will present at this time.”

+The programme will be “a mix of feature interviews, reflection and discussion on the issues that are making the news, including politics, travel, entertainment and current affairs”, RTÉ said.

-RTÉ said Mr O’Connor would continue to work on television programmes for the broadcaster, and that more details on this would be announced shortly.
+Mr O’Connor will continue to work on television programmes for the broadcaster, with more details expected to be announced in the coming months.

+His most recent television work was panel discussion show Brendan O’Connor’s Cutting Edge, while before that he hosted celebrity chat-fest the Saturday Night Show for five years.

+Mr O’Connor’s earlier television programmes include Don’t Feed the Gondolas and You’re A Star, both for RTÉ, as well as The Apprentice: You’re Fired for TV3.